Building a robust integration with SCORM Cloud as an LMS provider can be a daunting task at first. This document is a guide in accomplishing it.

 that the learner won’t ever hit the redirectUrl.

 As a result, your integration cannot rely on learners making it back to the redirectUrl page.
-This limitation is the primary reason that we stress using the registration postback feature; there’s simply no other way to get (near-real-time) registration results reliably.
+This limitation is the primary reason that we stress using the registration postback feature, which is discussed below.